I tried text-based development with Godot, a game engine well-suited for collaborative development with LLMs

 func _move_to_center(delta: float):

-# Move toward screen center
+# Move toward center of screen

 var center_x = SCREEN_WIDTH / 2